 At different times, each of us was pulled off the court individually to be videotaped, then sent back with a visual image of what we need to be doing.
 "The people who come down know they are going to get a good workout," Brooks says, "and our staff genuinely cares about helping them improve."

 Tennis Programs.
 Although the Academy offers half-day and single-day options, it makes sense to set aside at least three days in order to work on all aspects of your game.
-If you do, you'll have three options: Core, Accelerated, and Max.
+Moreover, 3-day bookings include in-depth videoanalysis.

 Courts & Fees.
 There are 56 courts at the Academy (35 hard, 17 clay courts and 4 indoor courts).
 Court fees: None.

-The IMG Academy - Bollettieri Tennis Program is in fact one of seven sports offered at this 400-acre Bradenton site, allowing juniors to alternatively pursue baseball, basketball, football, golf, lacrosse, soccer, or performance training while adults can choose among tennis, golf, and performance training.
+The IMG Academy Bollettieri Tennis Program is in fact one of seven sports offered at this 450-acre Bradenton site, allowing juniors to alternatively pursue baseball, basketball, football, golf, lacrosse, soccer, track and field, or performance training while adults can choose among tennis, golf, and performance training.